-Books on Grief: A web site with numerous books, videos, and pamphlets on issues surrounding death, dying and bereavement is www.griefresourcescatalog.com.
+Books on Grief: A web site with numerous books, videos, and pamphlets on issues surrounding death, dying and bereavement is griefresourcescatalog.com.

-Local grief and loss support groups: The Jewish Hospice and Chaplaincy Network offers a listing of local support groups on their webpage jewishhospice.org/our-services/support/grief-loss-support-groups/.
+Local grief and loss support groups: The Jewish Hospice and Chaplaincy Network offers a listing of local partners on their website jewishhospice.org.

 Hospice of Michigan: Hospice (www.hom.org) runs monthly support groups free of charge and open to the community.
 They also have support groups for living with someone who is terminally ill.

 Hints on Condolence Notes: Sometimes it is difficult to know what (or what not) to say in a condolence note or in a visit with the bereaved.
-This external site www.connect.legacy.com/inspire/condolence-messages-best-words gives some hints on how to write a condolence note and/or comfort the bereaved.
+This external page on connect.legacy.com gives some hints on how to write a condolence note and/or comfort the bereaved.